 - Dixie Belle Copper Gilding Wax

 After I used the paint blending method on the books, I went back and added what I like to call the easy distressing method.
 Using the side of a chip brush, I lightly dab the edges to create a chippy paint look but be careful not to overdo it.
 Just enough to look chippy.

-After the paint had dried, I applied a coat of clear wax over all the painted surfaces.
-Immediately after waxing, I used a clean chip brush and lightly applied to edges around the book to create a dirty used look.
-I ain’t even kidding, I giggled a little inside.
-I feel like a kid making mud pies again.
+After the paint had dried on the books, I applied a coat of clear wax over all the painted surfaces.
+Immediately after waxing, I used a clean chip brush and lightly applied it to the edges around the book to create a dirty used look.
+These decorative books are going to look awesome in my kitchen.

-This is a fun and practical way to repurpose those old books and get a little practice in with your painting techniques.
+This is a fun and practical way to repurpose and upcycle those old books while getting a little practice with your painting techniques.
 Like I do on cabinet doors because we all need to practice.